KenLin765/machine-learning-and-statistics/README.md

 ## Project Question

-- The project is to create a notebook exploring classification algorithms applied on the iris flower data set associated with Ronald A Fisher.5
+- The project is to create a notebook exploring classification algorithms applied on the iris flower data set associated with Ronald A Fisher.

 - In your notebook, you should first explain what supervised learning is and then explain what classification algorithms are.

 - Describe at least one common classification algorithm and implement it using the scikit-learn Python library.

 - Throughout your notebook, use appropriate plots, mathematical notation, and diagrams to explain the relevant concepts

+- This is the link to my project code: https://github.com/KenLin765/machine-learning-and-statistics/blob/main/project.ipynb

 ## How to use Repository